OceanParcels/oceanparcels_website/src/posts/10year-event/index.md

 All times in the schedules below are in Central European Summer Time (GMT+2).

+Some sessions have accompanying interactive notebooks.
+These - along with instructions - can be found [here](https://github.com/OceanParcels/10year-anniversary-event).

 ### Wednesday 1 October: Workshops

 | Time        | Title                                                                       | Presenter                                                           |